stormqloud/kazoo-tgbbok/ports.md

 You should firewall ACL these appropriately at your border router.

+Specifically you should by default deny all public traffic to your Kazoo machines.
+Open up ports below as required.

 This is probably not an exhaustive list.
 Remember about TCP/UDP.

 Each port really exists twice.